Steve Simonsen: FC Pune City

 Simonsen was signed by Indian Super League club FC Pune City on 20 July 2015 for the 2015 Indian Super League.

 International career

 Simonsen appeared for the England Under 21s, winning four caps.
 The son of a Danish seaman, he is eligible to represent Denmark at international level.

 Personal life

-Simonsen was married to Claire Simonsen, a travel presenter on Radio City 96.7, until 2014.
-Together, the couple have two children.
+Simonsen was married to Claire Simonsen, a former presenter on Radio City 96.7, who now co-presents the breakfast show on In Demand Radio Alongside Lee Butler and Gemma cutting.
+Together, the couple have two children Micheal and Melodie.

 In April 2014, Simonsen was fined, and banned from driving for twelve months.
 Around that time, Simonsen and his wife were in process of divorce and up until now, "Simonsen has no previous record and is a man of previous good character".
 Upon being charged for betting, Simonsen's action were revealed when his wife was declared bankrupt after having a debt of £22,000 and cited the bankruptcy over "reduction in household income" and "relationship breakdown."